jamesericdavidson/jamesdavidson.xyz/content/about/index.md

 From the [human rights consultant](https://open.spotify.com/episode/1guEUllXybiOynmojmafzg) who witnessed the 2019 Hong Kong protests, to the [teacher](https://open.spotify.com/episode/02FJGX2ntLtM5YyKFNiRWr) who's transforming the way children revise.

-## *Another* podcast?
+### *Another* podcast?
 Really?

 I'm not interested in producing the three-hour roundtables you've seen elsewhere.

 Your time is too valuable for that.

-To make every interview worth absorbing, I collaborate with guests:
+I work closely with guests to make every interview worth a listen.

-We hand-pick engaging topics of conversation, highlight unique perspectives on their specialism, and deliver the positive messages we want people to hear.

-And I **love** the results.

-## See you there!

 Make no mistake - my guests are 100% of the talent behind this podcast.

-I hope you enjoy listening as much as I enjoy producing.

-Love,
-Jim

 ---